rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/community-resources.md

 original_id: community-resources
 ---

-This page is here to guide you through the Reaction ecosystem.
+This page is here to guide you through the Demandcosystem.
 As we've stated before, we'd not be here without our very engaged community.
 Lots of people are continuing to contribute to core development, but also supplying other members of the community with valuable plugins, tutorials or learning material.
 Here we'd like to introduce you to some of the awesome things we've seen out there.

 _**Note:** If you miss something that's not listed here and want to see it here, you're invited to open a [pull request](https://github.com/reactioncommerce/reaction-docs/pull/new/trunk)._

-## Plugins maintained by Reaction's community team
+## Plugins maintained by Demand community team

 ### payments-cod
 A very basic payment provider plugin that offers Cash On Delivery.